el8tion-a11y/IMD-1005B-Assignment-2/README.md

 - This site aims to help Morgan attract potential clients and commissioners and stand out amongst a sea of other beautiful portfolios, because often scan portfolios briefly before deciding whether to explore further.
 The site also helps the clients quickly understand the artist’s style and specialty.

 Design changes from Assignment 1:
--  Expanding the website from only a landing page to three pages
+-  Expanding the website from only a landing page to three pages fitting the requirement of this assingment;
--  Simplifyed the Contacts page, removing the icons of social media since I can't really figure out how to generate those
+-  Simplifyed the Contacts page, removing the icons of social media since I can't really figure out how to generate those;
--  Change of portfolio pieces, replacing some work with more distinctive paintings
+-  Change of portfolio pieces, replacing some work with more distinctive paintings to show more characteristic of "Alex Morgan" (pictures all from unsplash);
--  Change of color at the About section, from bright to a greyish tone
+-  Change of color at the About section, from bright to a greyish tone to unite overall colors and theme

 Documentation of AI use:
 - Use of Google Gemini to help me on strengthening the use of grid formats